Rhuansantos/freelancer-app/README.md

 3. If you've fixed a bug or added code that should be tested, add tests!
 4. Ensure the test suite passes (`yarn test`).
 Tip: `yarn test --watch TestName` is helpful in development.
 5. Create a pull request to the dev branch.

+* for more details you can see [How to fork](https://help.github.com/articles/fork-a-repo/) and [how to make a pull request](https://help.github.com/articles/creating-a-pull-request/)